-Choosing the correct light spectrum is one of the 3 main basics of plant lighting.
-Sunlight and various other types of light that we see is actually made up of several different colors.
-For indoor gardens, it’s important to provide the proper spectrum during the right stage for best growth.
+Choosing the correct light spectrum is one of the 3 basics of plant lighting.
+Sunlight, as well as various other types of light that we see, are actually made up of several different colors.
+For indoor gardens, it’s important to provide the proper spectrum during the right stage for best plant growth.

 The Light Spectrum Is For the Pigments

 Plants use energy from light for the process of photosynthesis.
-In order to absorb the light, plants contain pigments, molecules that absorb specific wavelengths of light and reflect all others (that reflected light is the color that you see).
+In order to absorb light, plants contain pigments, molecules that absorb specific wavelengths of light and reflect all others.
+That reflected light is the color that you see.

 There are several pigments involved in photosynthesis.
-Chlorophyll (a) and carotenoids are the main ones so we will just discuss those to keep it simple.
+Chlorophyll (a) , chlorophyll (b) and carotenoids are the main pigments involved in photosynthesis in plants.

 - Red LEDs (600-700 nm)

 - Some Green LEDs (500-600 nm)

 These colors mixed together is why many grow LED grow lights look purple.
 It’s becoming more common now that LED grow lights includes higher proportion of green which makes the light appear more bright white.
 This white light makes it easier to inspect your plants and also makes for better pictures of your garden.

 Below is my MarsHydro grow light which gives off a visible purple light and my Viparspectra grow light which gives off a visible white light.

 Choosing The Right Color Temperature: Fluorescent & HID Grow Lights